39 pages • 1 hour read

 A modern alternative to SparkNotes and CliffsNotes, SuperSummary offers high-quality Study Guides with detailed chapter summaries and analysis of major themes, characters, and more.

-This chapter discusses the experiences and interactions of the captives within the slave hold.
-The captives, torn from their homes and communities, were thrown together in “anomalous intimacy” (101) once aboard a slave ship.
-To comprehend the diasporic identity they formed to engage with the exigencies of captivity, Smallwood examines the recorded indigenous traditions and accounts of contemporary European observations to better appreciate who the African captives understood themselves to be prior to their enslavement.
+This chapter discusses the experiences and interactions of the people held captive on the ships.
+These people, torn from their homes and communities, were thrown together in “anomalous intimacy” once aboard a ship (101).
+To comprehend the diasporic identity they formed, Smallwood examines the recorded indigenous traditions and accounts of contemporary European observations to appreciate who these African people understood themselves to be before their enslavement.

 Smallwood goes on to discuss one of the known recorded Asante traditions regarding the origin of matriclans and the matrilineal system of descent that was common to the Gold Coast’s Akan-speaking groups.